nickfargo/state/_includes/content/api/state/methods.md

 * `guardType` : string

-Returns a guard entity for `this` state.
+Returns an object containing the guard predicates and/or expressions for the specified `guardType` held on `this` state.

-A **guard** is a map of values or functions that will be evaluated as either a boolean or predicate, respectively, to provide a determination of whether the owner’s currency will be admitted into or released from the state to which the guard is applied.
+A **guard** is a map of functions or values that will be evaluated as either a predicate or boolean expression, respectively, to provide a determination of whether the owner’s currency will be admitted into or released from the state to which the guard is applied.

 Valid `guardType`s include `admit` and `release`.